legout/flowerpower/README.md

 init_project(name='hello-flowerpower-project', job_queue_type='rq') # Or 'apscheduler'
 ```

-This sets up the basic layout:
+This will create a `hello-flowerpower-project` directory with the necessary `conf/` and `pipelines/` subdirectories and default configuration files.

 ```
 hello-flowerpower-project/
 ├── conf/